 Type two diabetes

-Type 2 diabetes (noninsulin-dependent diabetes or adult-onset diabetes) is a dietary and lifestyle disease.
+Type 2 diabetes (noninsulin-dependent diabetes or adult-onset diabetes) is caused by eating too much sugar, refined carbohydrates (things made with flour), sweet and dried fruits, and other sweet things.
 It occurs when the cells in the body fail to properly respond to insulin (insulin resistance).

 Incidence of type 2 diabetes